n1khiljain/calhacks/README.md

 # Backend - AI Security Testing with Reka AI

-This backend implements AI security testing using Reka AI classifiers following FuzzyAI patterns.
+This backend implements AI security testing with the help of Reka AI classifiers following FuzzyAI patterns.

 ## Setup